AdobeDocs/photoshop-api-docs-pre-release/README.md

 #### Sample 5.1: Initiate a job to retrieve a PSD's JSON manifest

-Using Example.psd, with the use case of a document stored in Adobe's Creative Cloud, a typical curl call might look like this:
+Using Example.psd, with the use case of a document stored in your external storage (ie. azure, aws, dropbox), a typical curl call might look like this:

 ```shell
 curl -X POST \